- Customer Data

 An introduction to your service workflow tool

-Engage is your data driven service tool that consolidates all of your social channels into a single workflow.
+Respond is your data driven service tool that consolidates all of your social channels into a single workflow.
 Prioritize, classify, and respond to customers at speed using custom queues, filters, approval workflows and branded forms.
-Once your team is deployed with Engage you can analyze volume, team performance, and customer feedback in Activity.
+Once your team is deployed with Respond you can analyze volume, team performance, and customer feedback in Activity.

 Tour of Respond